Are events becoming too expensive?

 There are still a good number of events on our website that are very inexpensive (some are free) and which provide excellent value for money, with large numbers of gardens open - great events that are community-focused and not money-focused.

 The Cost of Living crisis

-The cost of living crisis is forcing individuals and families to make very difficult decisions, and we would suspect that people on a tight budget would not be looking to spend £23.00 to visit some town or village gardens.
+The cost of living crisis is forcing individuals, couples, and families to make very difficult decisions, and we would suspect that a family on a tight budget would not be looking to spend £23.00 to visit some town or village gardens.

 We don't want Open Gardens to become elitist and only available to those with a reasonable level of disposable income.

 We have some ideas forming, but we would value your views on this.
 Perhaps we're out of touch.
 Perhaps we've missed the point.
 Perhaps raising funds for charities is the priority, or maybe we should stick to our guns and promote only affordable community events, with much less emphasis on fundraising.